 Our bodies use collagen components to heal a leaky gut wall by sealing holes caused by inflammation, lectins, and unhealthy bacteria (Chen et al. 201710).

-5. Bone Broth Benefits Skin and Hair
+5. Supports Skin and Hair

 Collagen has long ceased to be an insider’s tip regarding cosmetics and skincare products.
-After all, the animal protein is an essential building block of skin, hair, and nails.
+After all, animal protein is an essential building block of skin, hair, and nails.

 Collagen consumed through bone broth is broken down and absorbed by your digestive system.
 In this way, it can improve the texture of skin and nails (Proksch et al. 201311).

 In one study, skin elasticity in older women increased significantly after only four weeks of consuming collagen (Hexsel et al. 201712).